BIATeam/BIADocs/docs/60-Migration/10-CHANGELOG.md

 * Add `.bia-table-input` CSS class and derived classes for each input type in a calc table
 * Set default max width to `15rem` for `.bia-table-input-select` and `.bia-table-input-multiselect` CSS classes
 * Add new customizable front-end constant `DEFAULT_POPUP_MINWIDTH` set to `60vw`
+* Improve back to back communication with compressed data
+* Prevent multiple submission on add or update
+* `BaseDto<TKey>` in front-end can now have `number` or `string` primary key
+* Add dynamic filter based on periods from current day (tommorow, day before today...)
+* Improve `GetAsync` method to use with `HttpClient` by returning the `HttpStatusCode` into the Tuple data
+* Usage of `NewStyleCop.Analyzers` instead of `StyleCop.Analyzers`
+* Add `EnableRetryOnFailure` to data context options in dependcy injection configuration
+* New configuration screens for Views into tables
+* Add bulk methods for Insert, Update and Delete (back-end)
+* New split button to group buttons into table header
+* Rebranding export and export CSV buttons
+* Add new pipe `localDate` to automatically format a date (with time optionaly) to local format

 ### Bugfix
 * Fix URL query parameter update issue when changing view from table into index page